microsoft/surface-duo-compose-sdk/TwoPaneLayout/README.md

 The `navigateBack` method is an enhanced version of the `navigateUp` method from `NavHostController` that also works when one or two panes are shown.
 If navigation is successful, the function will return true, otherwise it will return false.

+`TwoPaneLayoutNav` manages an internal backstack to maintain state across configuration changes.
+To access the current state of the backstack, use the `twoPaneBackStack` readonly field.

-> `TwoPaneLayoutNav` manages an internal backstack, so if you want to override the default back press behavior and write a custom handler, make sure you call `navigateBack` to maintain the backstack correctly.
+> If you want to override the default back press behavior and write a custom handler, make sure you call `navigateBack` to maintain the backstack correctly.

 When writing UI tests for composables that use `TwoPaneNavScope`, you can use the `TwoPaneScopeNavTest` class.
 It provides empty implementations of `TwoPaneNavScope` methods, and you can set the values of `currentSinglePaneDestination`, `currentPane1Destination`, `currentPane2Destination`, and `isSinglePane` in the class constructor before running your tests.